DFE-Digital/apply-for-teacher-training/adr/0016-structured-gcse-grades.md

 ## Context

-Since the service launched in November, candidates have been able to enter details about their academic and other relevant qualifications using free text answers for most questions.
+Since the service launched, candidates have been able to enter details about their academic and other relevant qualifications using free text answers for most questions.

 We’ve seen that free-text answers can often lead to candidates submitting applications with spelling errors, which may